Jrswarrior10/GBC-Puzzle/README.md

-Congrats on makeing it this far, thank you for all your hard work and dedication for GBC.
+Congrats on making it this far, thank you for all your hard work and dedication for GBC.